Here are a few things to know about the Caption Editor as well as some frequently asked questions:

 - Change caption alignment (left, center, right justified)

 - Add styling like italics and underline to captions.

 - View translated captions side by side with the original language

 2. Can I change the frame rate being used?

-The Caption Editor default is 30 fps.
-You can change what frame rate is being used by clicking the gear icon and choosing Project Settings.
+The Caption Editor defaults to the framerate detected in your media.
+If the system is unable to properly detect the frame rate it defaults to 29.97 DF.
+You can change what frame rate is being used by clicking the gear icon and choosing General.
 There are several other frame rate options there, as well as the ability to display the time in milliseconds.

 3. Are there keyboard shortcuts?